openiddict/openiddict-documentation/features/application-permissions.md

 # Application permissions

-Starting with RC2, OpenIddict includes an optional feature codenamed "app permissions" that allows controlling and limiting the OAuth2/OpenID Connect features a client application is able to use.
+Starting with RC2, OpenIddict includes a built-in feature codenamed "application permissions" that **allows controlling and limiting the OAuth2/OpenID Connect features a client application is able to use**.

 3 categories of permissions are currently supported:
   - Endpoint permissions
   - Grant type/flow permissions
   - Scope permissions.

-> Configuring application permissions is recommended when dealing with third-party clients, to ensure they can only use the features they need.
+> [!WARNING]
+> Note: **prior to OpenIddict RC3, application permissions were mostly optional** and OpenIddict had a fallback mechanism
+> called "implicit permissions" it used to determine whether an application could perform the requested action.
+>
+> If no permission was explicitly attached to the application, it was considered fully trusted and was granted all the permissions.
+> Similarly, if you granted the "token endpoint" permission to an application but NO "grant type" permission,
+> it was assumed the client application was allowed to use the password or client credentials grants.
+>
+> Retrospectively, this logic was too complex and it removed in RC3 and **application permissions MUST now be explicitly granted**.

 ## Endpoint permissions

 ### Definition

 Endpoint permissions limit the endpoints a client application can use.

-> If no endpoint permission is explicitly granted, the client application is allowed to use all the endpoints enabled in `Startup.ConfigureServices()`.

 ### Supported permissions